devxusman/CSDM/README.md

   - VIP Menu, VIP Shop, Extra damage, speed and more.
 11) Admin Menu with lot of functions.

-And more features you may experience when you will run the mod in your server.
+And many more features you will experience when you will run this mod in your server.

 **Bugs:**: Downloading issues with Ak47 Paladin and M4a1 Dark Knight models (Disabled the plugins for now).